-FAFSA Form Updates 2024-25
+FAFSA Form Updates

-The FAFSA Form introduced the term contributor, which refers to anyone who is required to provide information on a student’s FAFSA form, including the student, the student’s spouse, a biological or adopted parent, or the parent’s spouse.
+The FAFSA form has been updated due to changes enacted by Congress and the U.S. Department of Education, which has streamlined the application process for students and families, providing an enhanced user experience.
+Changes have expanded financial aid eligibility for some students and introduced new terminology.
+For example, the FAFSA form uses the term contributor, which refers to anyone who is required to provide information on a student’s FAFSA form, including the student, the student’s spouse, a biological or adopted parent, or the parent’s spouse.
 Being a contributor does not imply responsibility for the college costs of the student.

-Future Act
+FUTURE Act

-FAFSA Form Simplification Act
+FAFSA Simplification Act

 Key Changes to the FAFSA Form